itsmekhang/ClosetAI-Development/documentation/README.md

 - A full Gradio interface for real-time interaction
 - Modular architecture with clear trustworthiness, HCI, and lifecycle components

-This project was developed for **CIS6261 Trustworthy Machine Learning** and follows NIST AI RMF, privacy, and HCI guidelines.
+This project was developed for **EGN 6216 Artificial Inteligence Sytems** and follows NIST AI RMF, privacy, and HCI guidelines.

 ---